 We spend half an hour observing the Pooja before returning to the seminar hall.

 2 PM – Kolam of Bhadrakali

 We broke for lunch and I stepped into the temple to see how the Kollam or Rangoli is progressing.
 I was stunned by what I saw.
 A huge outline defines the Devi with 8 arms.
 Each hand having a defining Ayudh or weapon in hand.
 Roughly half of her body was colored and the other half was in waiting.

-This is when I learned about the 5 colors used in making of Kalamezguttu – Red, Yellow, Black, Green, and White.
+This is when I learned about the 5 colors used in the making of Kalamezguttu – Red, Yellow, Black, Green, and White.
 All colors are made from natural sources – that used to be a normal thing in India before chemicals invaded us.
 White is made from rice flour, black from charcoal, yellow from turmeric, green from green leaves.
 Red is either made by mixing turmeric with lime.